Johnny-Knighten/palworld-server/palworldsettings_from_env_vars/README.md

 This script is used the generate the `PalWorldSettings.ini` config file from environment variables.
 More specifically it takes all environment variables prefixed with `PALWORLD_` and places them inside the `/Script/Pal.PalGameWorldSettings` section of `PalWorldSettings.ini` and saves them under the `OptionSettings` variable as comma separated values.

-The developers of Palworld decided to shove all server settings into a single variable that are comma separated files.
-It makes zero sense they are already using a ini file, but it is what it is.
-This script is forked from the one contained in my [`Ark Surival Ascended Docker Container`](https://github.com/Johnny-Knighten/ark-sa-server).
+The developers of Palworld decided to shove all server settings into a single variable that are comma separated variable names and values.
+It makes zero sense, they are already using a ini file, but it is what it is.
+This script is forked from the one contained in my [`Ark Survival Ascended Docker Container`](https://github.com/Johnny-Knighten/ark-sa-server).

 ## Usage